-- ► Time-variant rates have been piloted or implemented in states and utilities across the country, including Arizona, California, Hawaii, Maryland, Massachusetts and Oklahoma.
-169 - Nevada in 2017 reinstated net metering to compensate those who generate their own electricity from rooftop solar. - Arizona's largest utility, Salt River Project, offers an experimental TOU electricity rate for the first 10,000 customers who have a qualified EV.
-The TOU rate is for the super off-peak hours between 11 p.m. and 5 a.m. daily.171 - Foster competition between traditional utilities and third parties: Much of the innovation in the electricity sector is being driven by new market entrants seeking access to existing infrastructure and ratepayers.
+- Time-variant rates have been piloted or implemented in states and utilities across the country, including Arizona, California, Hawaii, Maryland, Massachusetts and Oklahoma. - Nevada in 2017 reinstated net metering to compensate those who generate their own electricity from rooftop solar. - Arizona's largest utility, Salt River Project, offers an experimental TOU electricity rate for the first 10,000 customers who have a qualified EV.
+The TOU rate is for the super off-peak hours between 11 p.m. and 5 a.m. daily. - Foster competition between traditional utilities and third parties: Much of the innovation in the electricity sector is being driven by new market entrants seeking access to existing infrastructure and ratepayers.
 Utilities may try to limit new entrants accessing the market by supporting rules to limit the size of resources that third parties can provide or limit third-party access to customers or customer data.
-Learning from other sectors in which monopolists faced technological innovation, governors can work with regulators to ensure that entrants have fair access to the market where competition is warranted 172 for example: - ▶ In 2017, Illinois' PUC, the Illinois Commerce Commission, approved a data sharing program from Commonwealth Edison (ComEd) that would allow third parties, including companies and researchers, to access anonymous, smarter metergenerated usage information.
+Learning from other sectors in which monopolists faced technological innovation, governors can work with regulators to ensure that entrants have fair access to the market where competition is warranted for example: - In 2017, Illinois' PUC, the Illinois Commerce Commission, approved a data sharing program from Commonwealth Edison (ComEd) that would allow third parties, including companies and researchers, to access anonymous, smarter metergenerated usage information.
 This action, which ComEd proposed, will broaden service and product offerings to utility customers from smart home device and appliance manufacturers and others.
 This action follows an "Open Data Access Framework," originally filed by Illinois' consumer advocate, the Citizens Utility Board, and the Environmental Defense Fund in 2014.

-- ► In Pennsylvania, the PUC authorized third-party access to smart meter data, subject to opt-in by customers, to expand the information available to those customers and encourage energy conservation.175 - Include targeted R&D or pilot programs in cost-recovery and ratemaking structures: In addition to requesting that utilities test and pilot emerging technologies, governors can encourage regulators to allow cost recovery for those efforts or, at a minimum, provide a safe space for structured experimentation.
+- In Pennsylvania, the PUC authorized third-party access to smart meter data, subject to opt-in by customers, to expand the information available to those customers and encourage energy conservation. - Include targeted R&D or pilot programs in cost-recovery and ratemaking structures: In addition to requesting that utilities test and pilot emerging technologies, governors can encourage regulators to allow cost recovery for those efforts or, at a minimum, provide a safe space for structured experimentation.
 Such an action would introduce risk and potentially added costs, generation and distribution fall under state jurisdiction.
 States play a significant role in the overall electric power system.
 New, innovative energy technologies, however, are creating jurisdictional tensions, with some of them (e.g., distributed generation, storage, demand response) providing many different services across the categories of generation, transmission and distribution.
 The question of where jurisdiction lies to regulate them is thus far less clear.
-The U.S. Supreme Court has had to rule to address some of these jurisdictional fights, such as when it ruled in 2016 that FERC had jurisdiction to regulate wholesale market operators' compensation of demand response bids and that Maryland intruded on FERC's authority over interstate wholesale rates by trying to change the capacity price paid to new in-state generation.
-The purisdiction is storage to the capacity price paid to new in-state generation.
+The U.S. Supreme Court has had to rule to address some of these jurisdictional fights, such as when it ruled in 2016 that FERC had jurisdiction to regulate wholesale market operators' compensation of demand response bids and that Maryland intruded on FERC's authority over interstate wholesale rates by trying to change the capacity price paid to new in-state generation. so to avoid undue impacts on ratepayers, the state should oversee such activities by having utilities report on the outcomes of pilots and lessons learned (successes and failures).
+PUCs can also implement evaluation, measurement and verification protocols to ensure that results and lessons learned are documented and monitored - for example: